 I saw Fela Kuti live.
 It was in 1989, toward the end of his career (his final studio album, Underground System, was released in 1992, and he died in 1997), at the Universal Amphitheater in Los Angeles.
 The show was astonishing.
 Obviously, it was over 20 years ago, so my memories are blurry and impressionistic at this point, but I remember a staggering number of musicians and dancers on the stage, all being conducted by this one shirtless, made-up, strutting man, who barked out lyrics and occasionally played long, honking saxophone solos.
 The music poured out and into the night sky, flowing and seemingly endless.
 Fela was known for never playing a “greatest hits” set; his songs tended to be nearly a half-hour long anyhow, but he never played anything he’d already recorded.
 When you saw him live, you were guaranteed to hear something you couldn’t get on an album, at least not yet.
 Once he laid something to tape, it was retired.

 I wasn’t at all familiar with his music at the time I saw the show.
-I knew he had dozens of albums, but they weren’t available on CD, and I’d only heard one—this one.
+I knew he had dozens of albums, but they weren’t available on CD, and I’d only heard one—1986′s Teacher Don’t Teach Me Nonsense (buy it from Amazon).
 I’d bought it after reading a review of one of his New York concerts in Rolling Stone, and even though I knew about the lengthy live jams, I was still somewhat astonished to see that the cassette only had one song per side.
 I played it over and over that summer and for a couple of years after, though eventually it got purged, along with most of my other cassettes.
 Now it’s been reissued, along with all of Fela’s other albums, on CD and MP3.

 I’ve heard almost all of Fela’s discography at this point—not just the albums, each one monumental in its own way, albeit with some clear masterpieces (“Zombie,” “Gentleman,” “Roforofo Fight”) standing out from the pack—but also early singles and shorter tracks that crop up on all the compilations of Nigerian music that have been released in recent years.
 Most of his albums have a raw, rattletrap quality, the intricate polyrhythms and strutting horn charts recorded under relatively primitive conditions, the arrangements loose and choosing immediacy over sterile perfection.
 Calling Fela “the James Brown of Africa” is not only reductive, it’s actually kind of insulting to both men, glossing over each one’s individual strengths.
 That said, a lot of Fela’s studio albums from the 1970s all the way up to the early 1980s remind me of the work Brown did with the JBs on albums like Sex Machine and Hot Pants in 1969 and 1970, and the 1971 live album Love Power Peace.
 The aggression is the same, the determination to get the message out no matter what, to lecture the audience directly and let the driving funk carry it home.